Princess Augusta of Great Britain: Life in Brunswick

 The Duchess never fully adapted to life in Brunswick.
 She always viewed Great Britain in very high regard all her life and disregarded anything "east of the Rhine".
-This attitude did not change with time, and twenty five years after her marriage, she was described as: "wholly English in her tastes, her principles and her manners, to the point that her almost cynical independence makes, with the etiquette of the German courts, the most singular contrast I know".
+This attitude did not change with time, and twenty-five years after her marriage, she was described as "wholly English in her tastes, her principles and her manners, to the point that her almost cynical independence makes, with the etiquette of the German courts, the most singular contrast I know".

 After her first pregnancy in 1764, she returned to Great Britain in the company of her husband to give birth to her second child.
-Whilst in England, it was noted that the couple was cheered on by crowds every time they showed themselves in public.
-This, reportedly, exposed them to suspicion at court.
+Whilst in England, it was noted that the couple were cheered on by crowds every time they showed themselves in public.
+This reportedly exposed them to suspicion at court.
 During their visit, her sister-in-law Queen Charlotte apparently refused them some honours at court, such as military salutes.
 This attracted negative publicity toward the hosting royal couple.
 During the negotiations thirty years later for the marriage of her daughter to the Prince of Wales, Augusta commented to the British negotiator, Lord Malmesbury, that Queen Charlotte disliked both her and her mother because of jealousy dating from the visit of 1764.

 Augusta saw the court of her mother-in-law as boring and dull, especially during the summer months when her husband was absent at camp.
-A summer retreat was built for her in the southern part of Braunschweig where she could spend time away from court, built by Carl Christoph Wilhelm Fleischer and called Schloss Richmond to remind her of England.
-In her retreat, Augusta amused herself spending her days eating heavy luncheons, gossiping and playing cards with her favourites, often receiving English guests.
+A summer retreat was built for her in the southern part of Braunschweig, where she could spend time away from court.
+It was built by Carl Christoph Wilhelm Fleischer and called Schloss Richmond to remind her of England.
+In her retreat, Augusta amused herself by spending her days eating heavy luncheons, gossiping and playing cards with her favourites, often receiving English guests.

-Their marriage was arranged for dynastic purposes.
-However, Augusta thought Charles to be very handsome and was initially pleased with him.
+The marriage of Augusta and Charles was arranged for dynastic purposes; but Augusta thought Charles very handsome and was initially pleased with him.
 Shortly after the birth of her first daughter, she wrote: "No two people live better together than we do, and I would go through fire and water for him", and it was noted that she seemed to be unaware of his flirtations in London.

 In 1771–72, Augusta visited England on her mother's invitation.
 On this occasion, she was involved in another conflict with her sister-in-law Queen Charlotte.
-She was not allowed to live at Carlton House or St. James Palace despite the fact that it was empty at the time, but was forced to live in a small house on Pall Mall.
-The queen disagreed with her about etiquette, and refused to let her see her brother the king alone.
+She was not allowed to live at Carlton House or St. James Palace even though it was empty at the time, but was forced to live in a small house on Pall Mall.
+The queen disagreed with Augusta about etiquette, and refused to let her see George III alone.
 According to Mr. Walpole, the reason was jealousy on the part of the queen.
-She attended her mother's deathbed during her second visit to England, and upon her return to Brunswick, extended her period of mourning, which eventually led to her retirement from participation in court life.
+Augusta attended her mother's deathbed during her second visit to England, and upon her return to Brunswick, extended her period of mourning, which eventually led to her retirement from participation in court life.